UCdasec/HardSide/README.md

 (citation here)

+Our datasets used in this study can be accessed through the link below:

+(Link here)

+Note: the above link need to be updated every 6 months due to certain settings of OneDrive.
+If you find the links are expired and you cannot access the data, please feel free to email us (boyang.wang@uc.edu).
+We will be update the links as soon as we can.
+Thanks!

 # Content

  * ```vivado_all_in_one_tofu_capture.py``` - Combines generation and processing steps of the simulated trace pipeline using Vivado and TOFU to create a final simulated trace dataset.